If you want some good information on piano sales and what to look for when buying a piano, have a look at the Piano Tuners’ Association website.

 Consider the following:

-A piano is a delicate mechanical instrument which at the outset, should cost a fair bit of money and should therefore (hopefully) be treated as such.
+A piano is a intricate mechanical instrument which at the outset, should cost a fair bit of money and should therefore (hopefully) be treated as such.
 If you are not wanting to spend several thousand on a lovely new Yamaha, Steingraeber or similar quality piano, consider the “May – Berlin” which is a Chinese built piano manufactured under the control of Schimmel and retailed via Forsyth’s of Manchester.
 They make three uprights and a grand and are very pleasing pianos to play.

-A general rule of thumb when buying, buy the most expensive you can afford.
+A general rule of thumb when buying, is buy the most expensive you can afford.
 If you start your child off on a piano from a second-hand junk shop, you can’t expect them to flourish if they have to fight the piano when it comes to practising.
 A reconditioned piano can be a less expensive alternative than a new one, but a new one is more rewarding in terms of feedback plus it will often look much better in the home.
 The Yamaha pianos mentioned above are very much in that bracket of ‘ideal purchase’ to give your child – or YOU if you are the player, a good instrument to practise on and the rewards are many.